Pearson-Higher-Ed/pagination/README.contribute.md

 It is expected that applications will pass in translated text for dynamic content, and your component simply needs to render whatever is passed in.

-**For text inherent to the component** (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder, and use the `locale` configuration parameter.

 ### Publish to Pearson npm Registry